SLKone/SLKone.github.io/_articles/Finance-Does-Not-Need-Better-AI-Prompts-It-Needs-Better-Controls.md

 #### 1. Start With Why, Not Just What

-"Analyze this workbook" is a task, but it is not much of an assignment.
+*Analyze this workbook* is a task, but it is not much of an assignment.

 Before the tool begins, you should be able to answer: